 Yes.
 Refunds of room and board fees will be issued for the period from March 23 through the end of spring term.
-Students must complete a cancellation form to be eligible for the refund.
-Please fill out this form to begin the refund process.
-Please allow until April 15 for reimbursement payment.
+Students were asked to complete a cancellation form to be eligible for the refund.

 Which Campus Dining venues are open?

-Some Campus Dining venues remain open.
+Some Campus Dining venues remain open for summer hours.
 Our dining team is making modifications to service to minimize risk to our community, and they will continue to adjust as the situation evolves.
 Visit the Campus Dining website for the latest hours of operation.

 Are campus visits, tours and information sessions being held at this time?

 We are pleased to announce that the University of Montana is beginning to host a limited number of in-person campus visits Monday-Friday.

 For the safety of students, family and our staff, advanced notice is required for a scheduled visit and space is limited.